cob/cob-cli/README.md

 All other files imply a copy to the server.
 Each of the files copied to the server has a backup of any pre-existing one.
 Once the `test` command ends all copied files are removed and any existing backups are restored.

+While in testing you can press `o` or `O` to open your default browser with the url for the local tests.
+You can also use `enter` to space your logs, if you want.

 ---

 ### cob-cli deploy [-f,--force]